 Seville is the capital of Spain’s Andalusia region so it is well-connected to the other smaller towns in the region.
 Here is a list of some great day trips or other cities you might want to visit after Seville.

 - Train Travel Tip One: The trains to these locations sell out often so we highly recommend booking ahead — even if it’s just by a few hours.

 - Train Travel Tip Two: The ticket lines can get long and some automated ticket machines only accept contactless cards (which most Americans don’t have).
 That’s why we booked our tickets with the Omino.

 - Train Travel Tips Three: You’ll have to go through a quick security check on most trains in Spain so give yourself an extra 10-15 minutes for that.

-One of the best and most-popular day trips from Seville is Córdoba.
-It is most famous for La Mezquita — a massive mosque built in 784 that was turned into a Catholic church in 1236.
+One of the best and most popular day trips from Seville is Córdoba.
+It is most famous for La Mezquita — a massive mosque constructed in 784 that was turned into a Catholic church in 1236.
 Córdoba also has an impressive Alcázar de los Reyes Cristianos, a stunning Renaissance palace, a 10th century Medina Azahara, and more.

 Córdoba is only a 45-minute train ride on the high-speed train.
 Trains leave about every 50 minutes but we suggest booking your tickets a bit early as they can sell out.
 Check out ticket prices and train times at Omio or Trainline.